Amazon Echo Look review: Good selfie taker, so-so stylist

 Setup

 Setting up the device is easy enough.
 Plug it into the wall, open the Echo Look app and select "add a new device."
 After pairing it, you'll have to select a WiFi network for Alexa to work.
 Yes, this is also an Alexa-enabled speaker that you can ask to set timers or play music as well.
 Audio quality on this thing is quite awful, though, so maybe don't rely on it for your tunes.
 Amazon is aware of this, too, by the way.
-A spokesperson for the company said "We optimized for things like the hands-free, depth-sensing camera and LED lights as opposed to the great speaker quality you get in other Echo devices."
+A spokesperson for the company said, "We optimized for things like the hands-free, depth-sensing camera and LED lights as opposed to the great speaker quality you get in other Echo devices."

 Since this is a device that's taking a ton of photos of you, finding a flattering angle is important.
 Amazon recommends that you place it at shoulder height, facing slightly down.
 I personally prefer a lower angle, from about chest or midriff level.
 It's up to you, and you can use the viewfinder in the Echo Look app to find a good spot.